FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 If the Action Item associated with the ticket is marked as `Resolved` or `Fixed`, the third party ticket will automatically close.

 ### Customizable fields:
-Insights supports the ability to customize how tickets are created within a target ticketing provider by adding a 4th parameter to the 'createTicket' function..
+Insights supports the ability to customize how tickets are created within a target ticketing provider by adding a 4th parameter to the 'createTicket' function.
 This parameter is a generic key/value object.
 For this customization some level of knowledge about the target Ticket Provider is required.